petebids/query-plan-adapters/spring-data-specification-adapter/README.md

 @Repository
 interface ResourceRepository : CrudRepository<Resource, String>, JpaSpecificationExecutor<Resource>
 ```
-You declare a Specification Adapter by providing the resource as a type parameter
+You declare a Specification Adapter by providing the resource as a type parameter & supply type mappings for your cerbos policies

 ```kotlin